mrimlinger/logicwatch/README.md

 ### Mode 2 - Stopwatch

+Stopwatch indicates {minutes - seconds - centiseconds}.
 Pressing on B resume/pause the chronometer.
 Pressing on A while the chronometer is paused will reset it at zero.
 Pressing A while the chronometer is working will do nothing.

 ### Mode 3 - Alarm

+The first four SSDs from the left indicate {hour - minute} at which the alarm should sound.
+The sixth SSD (far right) is either one (alarm ON) or zero (alarm OFF).
+At any time and on any mode, the tenth LED (far right) indicates whether the alarm is On or OFF.

-The SSD of the field being modified blinks
+The SSD of the field being modified blinks.
+Pressing button A increment the field being modified.
+Pressing B changes the field being modified (from left to right).

 When the alarm "sounds", a special LED animation is triggered.
 To stop it, any button can be pressed.

 ### Mode 4 - Time setting